slerman12/Help-me/2-Opposing-views.md

 > [!NOTE]
 > the other being [the poster presentation for the Med Center](#charles-venuto), since that also involved cognitive performance in front of down-looking authorities in a higher-pressure requirement/opportunity with no other non-risky/non-embarassing way to do it.
 Backtracking to main timeline...

 My uncle was worried I wouldn't pass, and we all celebrated joyfully that I did.
 The area exam is the biggest defense of the University of Rochester CS department PhD program, other than the thesis.
 CS students at the University of Rochester are awarded a master's degree for a successful area exam defense, 60ish-page paper and oral, as was I!
-In my case, it only took my earlier stock of genius, an extremely dedicated human spirit fighting through brain damage on will alone, a genius paper that probably none of them read, and a big dose of benzos in the early summer of 2019.
+In my case, it only took my earlier stock of genius, an extremely dedicated human spirit fighting through brain damage on will alone, a genius paper that probably none of them read, and a big dose of benzos in the late spring of 2019.

 My family besides me also have higher-level degrees.
 My mom, a master's degree in music theory.
 My uncles Slava and Sasha, PhDs, in physics and mathematics, respectively.
 My cousins, PhDs in dermatology and pharmacology.
 My sister, nurse practitioner (master's degree).
 And my best friend, also in a PhD program (immunology) but in another city.
 All were proud of me.
 None knew all the details of the hospitalizations.
 Henry of course didn't either.
 This book is the real-time processing of that memory and the rest of these memories, all traumatic, into writing.